bergel/DebuggingSessionAnalysis/README.md

 # DebuggingSessionAnalysis

-Starting from a new Pharo 11 image, you can install all the necessary with:
+Starting from a new Pharo 11 image, you can install all the necessary with first the requirements:

 ```
 Metacello new